Icinga/icingaweb2/doc/resources.md

 ### db

-This resource type represents a SQL database.
-The property *db* defines the used sql database, which could be a value like *mysql* or *pgsql*.
+This resource type describes a SQL database.
+The property *db* defines the used database vendor, which could be a value like *mysql* or *pgsql*.
 The other properties like *host*, *password*, *username* and *dbname* are the connection information for the resource.